romans-adi/IdeaChronicler/README.md

 Make sure to include the required request parameters, such as the request body for creating a new user or comment, and review the expected responses.

-Experiment and interact with the API to understand its functionality better.
+Experiment and interact with the API to better understand its functionality.

 Note: Ensure that you have the Rails server running locally, and you can access the API documentation through the provided link.
 This documentation will guide you on how to use the API and test its endpoints effectively.